Christopher P Morley, PhD, MA

 - service as the Evaluation Director for the Disabilities Research and Dissemination Center (DRDC).

 Dr. Morley was also co-principal investigator of a subaward from the University of Southern California on the "Genomic Psychiatry Cohort" grant (NIMH 5R01MH085548), completed in 2014, and is the founding director of the "Scholarly Pairings for Academic and Research Collaboration" (SPARC) program.
+He was also the project director and principle investigator of a HRSA Academic Administrative Units grant (more recent project ID: D54HP23297) from 2008-2017.

 In addition to local roles, Dr. Morley is the founding Editor-in-Chief of Peer-reviewed Reports in Medical Education Research (PRiMER) , an online medical education journal sponsored by the Society of Teachers of Family Medicine.
 He also serves on the editorial boards of Family Medicine and the Disability and Health Journal.